edge-cloud/www.edge-cloud.net/_posts/2015-08-21-building-a-cumulus-networks-vx-cloud-lab-with-ravello-systems.md

 **Basic network testbed configuration**

 In this step we want to perform basic network configuration and at least enable the Cumulus Networks VX nodes to communicate with each other.
-For this we will configure all &#8220;swp&#8221; interfaces on all devices as a routed port with the IPv4 address depicted in Figure 1.
+For this we will configure all "swp" interfaces on all devices as a routed port with the IPv4 address depicted in Figure 1.

 We will start by connecting to Spine1 via SSH.
-Next configure the IPv4 addresses via editing the file &#8220;/etc/network/interfaces&#8221;.
-You can do so using &#8220;sudo&#8221; and your favorite browser:
+Next configure the IPv4 addresses via editing the file "/etc/network/interfaces".
+You can do so using "sudo" and your favorite browser:

 <pre>cumulus@cumulus$ sudo vi /etc/network/interfaces
 </pre>